kumarshantanu/bitumen/DOC.md

 ## Work with SQL databases using JDBC

-Springer supports interface-based API for flexibility, as well as fluent interface.
+Bitumen supports interface-based API for flexibility, as well as fluent interface.
 It also supports transactions, positional parameters and named parameters.

 ### Interface-based API